48 designs

 I'm John Corby and have been designing and building boats since the 1980s.

-One-off racing yachts were the core business for many years, in the days when owners preferred to choose a designer, recruit a build team and rent a shed, rather than buying a production boat like they do now.
+One-off racing yachts were the original core business in the halcyon years of custom composite raceboats when owners preferred to choose a designer, recruit a build team and rent a shed, rather than buying a production boat like they tend to do now.
 I was unusual in being both a designer and a builder.
-Wonderful, exciting and pioneering times with often mad amounts of man hours in the build shed and partying in the pub.
+Wonderful, exciting and pioneering times with often mad amounts of man hours in the build shed and partying after.

-A long time ago I was a Royal Marines Officer, I have two grown up children, Sophie & Seb, and my Dad invented the electric trouser press.
+A long time ago I was a Royal Marines Officer in 42 Commando; I have two grown up children, Sophie & Seb, and my late Dad invented the electric trouser press.

 Workshop